philips-labs/automation-workshop/docs/getting-started.md

     Backstage is running two processes exposed in the the container on port 3000 and 7007.
 The codespace is mapping the ports to your local ports.
-Ensure you have no other processes running on those ports and both ports are mapped.
+Ensure you have no other processes running on those ports and both ports are mapped, you may have to manually add port 7007 in the vscode UI.

 ???
 Note "Node 20"